How to Improve Your Commercial Dishwashing Process

 Choosing a reliable tank or passthrough machine is critical to keeping ongoing costs down.
 Poor wash quality leads to re-washes, which in turn cost you more in heating and detergent costs while potentially reducing the life of your machines – or increasing the chances of faults and repairs which will add to your running costs.

 Unnecessarily long cycles can also add to the cost of running your kitchen.
-At JLA, a wide range of machines have been developed with short ‘sub-minute’ programmes, which clean every bit as intensively as longer and higher temperature cycles using some other models.
+At JLA, a wide range of dishwashers have been developed with short ‘sub-minute’ programmes, which clean every bit as intensively as longer and higher temperature cycles using some other models.
 Choosing wisely when shopping around for equipment will ultimately mean you can get your items cleaner quicker, and use less water and electricity in the process.

-Water heating and energy bills
+Water, heating and energy bills

-The best machines on the market offer thermal disinfection, by rinsing at a constant 85°C. But ‘built-in’ to programmes that last from just 15 seconds, achieving the ultimate in hygienic washing is surprisingly cost-effective and achievable for any business.
+The best machines on the market offer thermal disinfection, by rinsing at a constant 85°C. But by using ‘built-in’ to programmes that last from just 15 seconds, achieving the ultimate in hygienic washing is surprisingly cost-effective and achievable for any business.

 In addition, JLA has built its tank machines with double skinned stainless steel cabinets for insulation, to hold heat and reduce energy costs where constant or regular dishwashing is required throughout the day or night.
 A further innovation lies in JLA’s rack and flight dishwashers, whereby cold fill machines can be fitted with a heat recovery system which will use the heat from the steam generated, which is normally lost to the room.
 Double rinse technology also means less than 1 litre per basket of rinse water is used.